 Indonesia is a democratic country where everything is done for the benefit of the people, the highest power is held by the people.
 Pancasila democracy is a democracy adopted by the Indonesian state, this democratic system is carried out based on deliberation for consensus.
 Cooperatives are one of the organizations that are suitable for the democratic system adopted by Indonesia because everything is done for the common good or the interests of its members.
+The impact of the Covid-

-According to Indonesian Law No. 25 of 1992, a cooperative is a business entity consisting of individuals or cooperative legal entities, which runs its business based on the principle of mutual cooperation in addition to being a populist economic movement based on family principles (UU RI No. 25 Tahun 1992, 1992).
+19 pandemic on the global economy is predicted to be worse than the economic crisis of 2008 and has the potential to devastate the economy.
+(Nugroho et al., 2020) Economic growth is the process of increasing per capita output in the long term.
+(Wildan et al., 2020) According to Indonesian Law No. 25 of 1992, a cooperative is a business entity consisting of individuals or cooperative legal entities, which runs its business based on the principle of mutual cooperation in addition to being a populist economic movement based on family principles (UU RI No. 25 Tahun 1992, 1992).
 The government always strives to establish, develop and encourage cooperatives because as stated in Article 31 of the 1945 Constitution, cooperatives must become the foundation of the national economy, meaning that cooperatives must advance, progress and dominate the Indonesian economy(Setianingrum & D.W.P, 2019).

 Cooperative education is one of the cooperative principles that must be followed by cooperatives as a cooperative's obligation to educate and provide knowledge to its members.
-A person can be said to be knowledgeable about cooperatives if he is able to understand, remember, and explain in detail information about cooperatives, including the foundation, principles, purposes, objectives, principles, and others (ANASRULLOH et al., 2021).
+The company must ensure quality for its sustainability.
+(Wildan, 2020) A person can be said to be knowledgeable about cooperatives if he is able to understand, remember, and explain in detail information about cooperatives, including the foundation, principles, purposes, objectives, principles, and others (ANASRULLOH et al., 2021).
 The element of cooperative education is an important element in cooperatives to educate cooperative members to better understand the contents of cooperatives, as well as to increase their understanding and knowledge of cooperatives with the hope that we want cooperative members to play an active role in cooperatives.
-LAW N0.
-17 of 2012 concerning Cooperatives explains that cooperatives have principles, one of which is that cooperatives educate and train members, supervisors, administrators and workers and provide information to the agreement community regarding the identity, activities and benefits of cooperatives (Aini & Anasrulloh, 2021)
+Another study explains that hospitality is not an absolute factor that can enhance a tourist destination.
+(Arief et al., 2022) LAW NO. 17 of 2012 concerning Cooperatives explains that cooperatives have principles, one of which is that cooperatives educate and train members, supervisors, administrators and workers and provide information to the agreement community regarding the identity, activities and benefits of cooperatives (Aini & Anasrulloh, 2021)

 Service quality is defined as the behavior of producers in meeting the needs and desires of consumers in order to achieve satisfaction felt by the consumers themselves (Aini & Anasrulloh, 2021).
-Happiness at work affects employee performance positively or negatively.
+One of the key elements in development is the social capital possessed by the community.
+(Rasyid et al., 2023) Happiness at work affects employee performance positively or negatively.
 Job satisfaction is an expression of employees' feelings towards their work which is expressed through employee behavior towards the work carried out in their work environment (Ulfa et al., 2022).As a service provider, the cooperative has a mission to provide and improve the quality of service to members.
 Over time, member needs change and also increase over time, therefore cooperatives must be able to provide optimal service quality to meet member needs.
+Online purchasing refers to the transaction process that occurs between the seller and the buyer on the website (Wantara & Suryato, 2023).
 When cooperatives are able to provide better quality services with the benefits and benefits enjoyed by their members, the full participation of members will continue to be shown (Sa'adah & Kamalia, 2023).